JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-restful-db.md

     spring.datasource.initialization-mode=always
     ```

-    These settings enable the Spring Boot application work with the database.
+    These settings enable the database to the Spring Boot application.
     See the full list of common application properties in the [Spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html).

 ## Run the application